TouchGFX enables internationalized and localized applications.

 The languages supported are the languages of the Unicode basic multilingual plane with the restriction that only left-to-right or right-to-left writing systems are supported.
 This implies that languages such as Arabic, Chinese, English and many more are fully supported.

 The encoding of characters is based on the Unicode standard and the basic multilingual plane of Unicode.
-In simplified form this means that characters with a Unicode code point below
+In simplified form this means that characters with a 16-bit Unicode (i.e. from 0x0000 to 0xFFFF) are supported.

 TouchGFX supports left-to-right and right-to-left writing systems.
-There is not builtin support for top-to-bottom writing systems.
+There is no builtin support for top-to-bottom writing systems.

 The handling of left-to-right and right-to-left writing inside TouchGFX applications respects mixing of the two.
 This is known as bidirectional script support.